seyhello/aws-fargate-docker-db-bash-ci-cd-terraform/README.md

 - exposed on port 8080
 - doesn't communicate with backend DB for now

-... still in progress ...
-## Backend APP
+## Backend APP just for learning - not in use
 - POSTGRE SQL database
 - exposed on port 5432